Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

 This last form also shows that the notion of a $2$-cocycle has an extension to weak quasi-Hopf algebras which in turn extends the corresponding notion for quasi-Hopf algebras, see, e.g., \cite{Kassel}.

 \begin{prop} Let $A$ be a weak quasi-bialgebra with coproduct $\Delta$ and associator $\Phi$, and let $F\in A\otimes A$ be a twist.
-Then $A_F$ is a w-bialgebra if and only if $\Phi$ is the $3$ coboundary associator defined by $F$ as in (\ref{coho1}), (\ref{coho2}).
-In particular, if $A$ is a w-bialgebra, $A_F$ is a w-bialgebra as well if and only if $F$ is a $2$-cocycle. \end{prop}
+Then $A_F$ is a weak bialgebra if and only if $\Phi$ is the $3$ coboundary associator defined by $F$ as in (\ref{coho1}), (\ref{coho2}).
+In particular, if $A$ is a weak bialgebra, $A_F$ is a weak bialgebra as well if and only if $F$ is a $2$-cocycle. \end{prop}